aolwyn/Leetcode/Java/README.md

     - Insert: `O(1)`
     - Remove: `O(1)`

+### Dequeue

+- A *Dequeue* is the short form for a double-ended queue.
+It supports the insertion and removal of elements from both the front and the back of the queue.
+The name "double-ended queue" signifies that operations can occur at both ends.
+Dequeues can be implemented using various underlying data structures, such as dynamic arrays or linked lists.
+- Time Complexity:
+    - Enqueue Front (push_front): Add an element to the front of the dequeue. `O(1)`
+    - Enqueue Rear (push_back): Add an element to the rear (back) of the dequeue. ` O(1)`
+    - Dequeue Front (pop_front): Remove and return the element from the front of the dequeue. `O(1)`
+    - Dequeue Rear (pop_back): Remove and return the element from the rear of the dequeue. `O(1)`
+    - Front (peek_front): View the element at the front of the dequeue without removing it. `O(1)`
+    - Rear (peek_back): View the element at the rear of the dequeue without removing it. `O(1)`

 ### Hashing

 - *Hashing* is used to map data of an arbitrary size to data of a fixed size.
 The values returned by a hash function are called hash values, hash codes, or simply hashes.
 If two keys map to the same value, a collision occurs